Kulnimskiy/Costing/project/README.md

 CHECK HOW TO ADD NEW MODELS TO AN EXISTING DB

+to do:
+- create a button "request prices connection" next to a competitor

 initial tasks for the profile page:
 - save the data in a new table "companies" with the corresponding keys.
 Foreign key is inn!
 - - create a model (Done)